apigee/ansible-opdk-accelerator/README-ansible-inventory.md

 to only indicating server IP addresses.

 ### Define an initial data center
-We define an initial data center as:
+Assuming that we configured the inventory to use `~/.ansible/inventory/prod` as our an initial data center containing 10 nodes then we would find the configuration as follows:

     [dc-1]
     # Listing of all nodes in data center 1 (dc-1)